Ezz-Eldinahmed/ORSE/README.md

 ## Learning platform ORSE

-Educational cross platform i have made the api also web version from it
+Educational cross-platform I have made the API also web version from it

 https://orse.herokuapp.com/

-It have many modules have student to learn instructor to show teach and interviewer to make interview to accent the educational ability of the instructor , have social media to connect ,questions to ask and reply
+It has many modules that have a student to learn instructor to show teachers and interviewer to make an interview to accent the educational ability of the instructor, have social media to connect, questions to ask and reply

 <p align="center"><a href="https://laravel.com" target="_blank"><img src="https://raw.githubusercontent.com/laravel/art/master/logo-lockup/5%20SVG/2%20CMYK/1%20Full%20Color/laravel-logolockup-cmyk-red.svg" width="400"></a></p>